-Unless your arbitration agreement requires application of state or federal rules of evidence, strict adherence to those rules will not ordinarily be required (see Rule R-31, AAA Commercial Rules).
+Under Rule R-34(a), AAA Commercial Rules, strict adherence to state or federal Rules of Evidence is not required.
 Having said this, I generally use the rules of evidence as a guide in determining admissibility of exhibits and the appropriateness of questions and testimony.
 While the rules governing admission of evidence at the arbitration hearing will be more relaxed than in a court proceeding, counsel will be expected to lay an appropriate foundation and to observe normal witness interrogation rules regarding the form of questions (leading one's own witness on substantive matters, for example, will not ordinarily be permitted).
 Hearsay evidence will normally be admitted if it is of the sort that business people and others commonly regard as trustworthy and rely on.
 The key word there is trustworthy.
 Double-and triple-hearsay will not normally be admitted.
 Bring anticipated evidentiary problems to my attention (through your Case Administrator) prior to the hearing so that they may be resolved with minimal interruption to the proceeding.
 If you feel compelled to object to a question at the arbitration hearing, please make your point succinctly.
 Do not object merely because you are in the habit of doing so in state court.
 Direct any response to an objection to me.
 You may impeach a witness who departs materially from his or her deposition testimony, but use the process sparingly and only with respect to material departures - do not waste your time (or mine) niggling over minor variations.